Jayboy628/DataDrivenHealthcare/README.md

 3) For us to develop reports and KPI’s I needed to design a star schema.
 I wanted to document each Dimension and their columns and visualize the schema.
 DBT is a great tool for this process because DBT doesn’t only work well with Snowflake but it’s awesome tool to create and visualize the star schema while documenting.
 </p>

-- DBT: Language of choice SQL
+- DBT: Click the link to view configuration (Language of choice SQL)
+    - Tables
         - Dimensions
         - Facts
         - SCD
             - Type-1
             - Type-2
         - build operational reports (push to BI Tool)

 </details>

 ## <font color=green><left>PHASE: THREE </left></font>